Tanoti/sphinxcontrib-autosaltsls/docs/configuration.rst

                 ],
                 # Use the templates in this dir in place of the standard ones
                 'template_path': '_templates/autosaltsls/states',
+                # Use the expanded name in the document title
+                'expand_title_name': True,
+                # Append a suffix to the title
+                'title_suffix': ' (states)',
             },
             # Parse the 'pillar' directory under autosaltsls_sources_root
             # and accept all other default settings